 Read skier and snowboarder-submitted reviews on Granite Peak Ski Area that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Granite Peak Ski Area stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Granite Peak Ski Area review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Granite Peak Ski Area vs. other ski resorts (up to 10 total).

 Reviews for Granite Peak Ski Area

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 They think they're the Vail of the Midwest and can charge $500 for a season pass and $100+ for a day pass. $50+ for night skiing with taxes and fees.
 This sport will die quickly if resorts think they can act like this. ...
 Full Review